When our immune systems let us down, we often reach for the vitamins we should have been taking in the first place.

 In a Taiwanese study from 2006, a two-week course of high-dose vitamin B6 (50-100mg/day) boosted the immunity of critically ill patients.

-Foods rich in vitamin B6 include chicken, fatty fish like salmon and tuna, organ meat, whole grains and leafy green vegetables.
+Foods rich in vitamin B6 include chicken, fatty fish, organ meat, whole grains and leafy green vegetables.
+Don’t eat enough of the latter?
+Then make a daily green smoothie using a superfood supplement.

 Although you should be able to obtain enough B6 from your diet, certain drugs are known to deplete one’s stores.
 If you feel you need a supplement, consult with your healthcare advisor.